Arjahck/BDD-Website-Project/README.md

 # BDD-Website-Project
-Website for a small office
+PHP website to manage a database built for a psychologist

+The code was programmed and tested using WAMP